The Four Great Kingdoms in the Statue

 of bronze that shall rule the whole earth – Alexander the Great, who ruled the greater part of the known world.

-the kingdom divided – as Ten states of Europe; the Bible equates the four Kings in this passage to Kingdoms in Daniel 7:17 and Daniel 7:23, but the ten states that come out of the fallen Roman Empire will be collectively referred to as “a kingdom,” see Revelation 17:12
+the kingdom divided – as Ten states of Europe; the Bible equates the four Kingdoms in this passage to Kings in Daniel 7:17 and and kingdoms in Daniel 7:23.
+The ten states that come out of the fallen Roman Empire will be collectively referred to as “a kingdom,” see Revelation 17:12.

 part strong and part fragile – meaning that the unity is fragile, as described below.